sommarskog/sql-docs/docs/ssma/access/working-sample-console-script-filesexecuting-ssma-console-accesstosql.md

     For more information on Variable Value File, see [Creating Variable Value Files &#40;AccessToSQL&#41;](../../ssma/access/creating-variable-value-files-accesstosql.md).

--   **AssessmentReportGenerationSample.xml:** This sample enables the user to generate an xml assessment report which can be used by the user for analysis before he begins to convert and migrate data.
+-   **AssessmentReportGenerationSample.xml:** This sample enables the user to generate an xml assessment report which can be used by the user for analysis before they begin to convert and migrate data.

     In the `generate-assessment-report` command the user has to mandatorily change the variable value (refer **VariableValueFileSample.xml**) in the `object-name` attribute to the database name being in use by the user.
 Depending on the kind of object specified, the `object-type` value will also have to be changed.

-    If the user has to assess multiple objects / databases he can specify multiple `metabase-object` nodes as illustrated in the `generate-assessment-report` command's Example 4 of the sample console script file.
+    If the user has to assess multiple objects / databases, they can specify multiple `metabase-object` nodes as illustrated in the `generate-assessment-report` command's Example 4 of the sample console script file.

     For more information on generating reports, see [Generating Reports &#40;AccessToSQL&#41;](../../ssma/access/generating-reports-accesstosql.md).